UNLV-CS472-672/2024-S-GROUP7-LifeQuest/docs/pr_review_template.md

 Answer:

 - **Code Quality**:
-    - [ ] Are there comments explaining complex sections of code?
+    - Are there comments explaining complex sections of code?
-    - [ ] Is the programming style consistent with the project's standards?
+    - Is the programming style consistent with the project's standards?

 Answer:

 - **Testing**:
-    - [ ] Is Test coverage still >90%
+    - Is Test coverage still >90%
-    - [ ] Did code pass Github Actions CI system's pass all tests?
+    - Did code pass Github Actions CI system's pass all tests?

 Answer:

 - **Functionality**:
-    - [ ] Are all changes backwards compatible?
+    - Are all changes backwards compatible?
-    - [ ] Does the PR resolve an existing issue?
+    - Does the PR resolve an existing issue?

 Answer:

 - **Housekeeping**:
-    - [ ] Are all files committed free from unnecessary (e.g., logs,
+    - Are all files committed free from unnecessary (e.g., logs, temporary files)?
-      temporary files)?
-    - [ ] Has any assistance from Generative AI been linked to PR or commented below?
+    - Has any assistance from Generative AI been linked to PR or commented below?

 Answer:

-**Additional Comments?**
+### Additional Comments:

 Answer: